sonicretro/SonLVL/SonLVL/bin/Release/readme.txt

 Ctrl+X: Cut selected objects.
 Ctrl+Y: Copy selected objects.
 Ctrl+V: Paste copied objects.
-Use the 'Object Properties' tab in the tool window to edit the selected object(s)/ring group(s).
+Use the property grid on the right to edit the selected object(s)/ring group(s).

 Level Editing:
 Left click: Draw with the selected chunk.